kiringodhwani/RustCheatSheet/README.md

     loop{
         println!("Please enter a number: ");

-        // **In rust, variables are immutable by default. 'mut' makes it mutable.**
+        // In rust, variables are immutable by default. 'mut' makes it mutable.
+        //
-        // **new() returns an empty string we can use.** let mut guess = String::new();
+        // new() returns an empty string we can use.
+        //
+        let mut guess = String::new();

         io::stdin()
-            // no named parameters in rust so type in value then "param_name:" shows up
+            // no named parameters in rust so type in value then "param_name:" shows up.
+            //

             // read_line takes in the user's input and appends it to the specified buffer
             // we specify the buffer to be guess (which is initialized to '').